jackmorrison12/personal-site/content/notes/big-data-anonymisation.md

 ## What does unicity tell us about behaviour?

-It measures what distinguishes a person from everyone else
+It measures <mark>what distinguishes a person from everyone else</mark>

 e.g. in credit card data, it showed: